microsoft/live-share/docs/use/vs.md

     Note that if you need to get the invite link again after you've started sharing, you access it again by clicking on the share / session state button and selecting "Copy Link".

-6. **Send someone the link**
+5. **Send someone the link**

     Send the link over e-mail, Slack, Skype, etc. and once they join you can start collaborating!
-The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the preview.
+The person you invite will be able to download, install needed tools, and join the collaboration session.
 However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.

     > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

     See [join a collaboration session](#join-a-collaboration-session) for what the guest you invite can expect.

-7. **[Optional] Approve the guest**
+6. **[Optional] Approve the guest**

     By default, guests will automatically join your collaboration session and you'll be notified when they've ready to work with you.
 While this notification gives you the option to remove them from the session, you can also opt to instead require an explicit "approval" for anyone joining.